Flexible Families (Foster-to-Adopt) Caseworker

 Adoption Options is an inclusive, non-profit adoption agency dedicated to enriching the lives of children, youth and families.
 We provide education, placement services, counseling and support for all members of the adoption community.
 The staff and Board of Directors at Adoption Options is actively working as a team to uphold the company’s stated values of Integrity, Compassion, Respect, Inclusion, Education, and Professionalism in all aspects of the organization.

-Reporting to the Senior Director of Programs the Flexible Families Caseworker (the Foster-to-Adopt program within Adoption Options) provides a variety of advanced administrative functions that support critical agency child placement services in the Flexible Families program.
-The Flexible Families Caseworker is responsible for the coordination of significant aspects of the foster care and adoption program including but not limited to, recruitment and retention of Flexible Families, family education and training, search and match of families to state agencies both in and out of Colorado, scheduling and completion of home assessments, attendance at formal presentations and the placement of children into families from foster care.
-Providing post placement supervision as required, preparing, completing, and distributing all finalization documentation.
-In addition, the Flexible Families Caseworker must maintain up-to-date awareness of all foster care policies and procedures and participate in all State foster care audits.
-The Flexible Families Caseworker will work closely with the Senior Director of Programs to maintain foster care licensing standards as set forth by the State of Colorado.
+Reporting to the Senior Director of Programs the Flexible Families (FF) Caseworker provides a variety of advanced administrative functions that support critical agency child placement services in the Flexible Families program.
+The FF Caseworker is responsible for the coordination of significant aspects of the foster care and adoption program including but not limited to, recruitment, retention, education, and training of families.
+Responsibilities also include search and match, scheduling/completion of home assessments, attendance at formal presentations and the placement of children into families from foster care, post placement supervision, and the preparation, completion, and distribution of all finalization documentation.
+The FF Caseworker must maintain up-to-date awareness of all foster care policies and procedures and participate in all State foster care audits.
+This role will work closely with the Senior Director of Programs to maintain foster care licensing standards as set forth by the State of Colorado.

 - Complete all family evaluations with a minimum of 3 joint visits and conduct individual interviews with each applicant and individual interviews with all children in the home